briankoser/sosoreads/README.md

 ```

 #### Comments
-- For requests, if `authorId` is provided, `searchQuery` is ignored.
+- For requests, if `authorId` is provided, `searchQuery` and `userId` are ignored.
-- Goodreads only returns 30 books at a time when retrieving by author.
-To return all books, set `retrieveAll` to `true` and sosoreads will make multiple Goodreads API calls.
-Default is false.
+- When searching by `userId`, you can specify a page size of up to 200 without requiring multiple Goodreads API calls behind the scenes.
-- `searchQuery` search matches against title and author fields
+- `searchQuery` search matches against title and author fields.
-- The possible values for `authors.role` are "author" and "translator".
+- The possible values for `authors.role` are
+  - "author"
+  - "translator"
 - `description.long` is provided by Goodreads. `description.short` will be the first sentence on the long description.
 - `pageCount` and `publisher` are obviously dependent on edition; I don't know how Goodreads determines which edition to provide.
 - `popularShelves` will return at most 100 shelves.
 - `publicationYear` will be a negative number for books published BC.
+- Adding books to shelves will be part of v2.

 #### Goodreads API endpoints
 - author.books
 - search.books
+- reviews.list
+- shelves.add_to_shelf
+- shelves.add_books_to_shelves